Tashbhilare/ML-Ops-Labs/DVC_Labs/README.md

 ## Overview

-In ML projects, datasets change frequently — new records arrive, features get engineered, bugs get fixed.
+In ML projects, datasets change frequently, new records arrive, features get engineered, bugs get fixed.
 Without data versioning, it's impossible to reproduce past experiments or know which data trained a production model.

 **DVC (Data Version Control)** solves this by working alongside Git.
 Git tracks code and small `.dvc` metafiles, while DVC manages the actual large data files in remote storage.
 Each data version is identified by a unique **md5 hash**, so multiple versions can coexist in the remote without conflicts.